htulipe/ol3-docker-env/README.md

 Here is what `run.sh` does:

-- `docker run` the htipule/ol3 image
+- `sudo docker run` the htipule/ol3 image
 - Forward container ports 8000, 9810 and 22 to the same port of your host (expect for 22 which is forwarded to 2200)
 - mounts `<path_to_your_ol3_repo>` to `/workspace`
 - launch supervisord which starts: